Zendesk Pros and Cons: A Complete Guide for Businesses

 Zendesk’s automation and AI features are seriously powerful.
 Here’s what automation in Zendesk actually looks like:

-A study by Hubspot revealed that 86% of businesses saw that using automations in helpdesk services improves efficiency.
+A study by Hubspot revealed that 86% of businesses improved efficiency by automating in helpdesk services.
 If your team is spending half their time doing repetitive stuff, that’s energy they’re not spending on high-value conversations.
-Zendesk’s automation frees up time, reduces errors, and helps your team move faster.
+Zendesk’s automation frees up time, reduces errors, and helps your team focus on human conversations instead of repetitive tasks.

 4. Reporting & Insights